cheqd/cheqd-node/docs/how-to-deploy-genesis-network.md

         Command: `verim-noded start`

-        It's better to use process supervisor like `systemd` to run persistent nodes.
+        It is recommended to use a process supervisor like `systemd` to run persistent node services.

-Congratulations the network is running!
+Congratulations, you should have node(s) deployed and running on a network if the above steps succeed.

+# Support
+Please log issues and any questions via GitHub Issues